-Each Netdata is able to replicate/mirror its database to another Netdata, by streaming the collected metrics in real-time to it.
+Each Netdata node is able to replicate/mirror its database to another Netdata node, by streaming the collected metrics in real-time.
 This is quite different to data archiving to third party time-series databases.
 The nodes that send metrics are called child nodes, and the nodes that receive metrics are called parent nodes.

 - Visualize metrics with a dashboard

 - Run health checks that trigger alarms and send alarm notifications

 - Export metrics to an external time-series database

-Local Netdata (child), without any database or alarms, collects metrics and sends them to another Netdata node (parent).
+A local Netdata Agent (child), without any database or alarms, collects metrics and sends them to another Netdata node (parent).
 The same parent can collect data for any number of child nodes and serves alerts for each child.

 The node menu shows a list of all "databases streamed to" the parent.
 Clicking one of those links allows the user to